-In accordance with the AML/ CFT Law and the regulations complementing it, the following persons, among others, are Reporting Subjects before the UIF:
+In accordance with the AML/CFT Law and the regulations complementing it, the following persons, among others, are Reporting Subjects before the UIF.

-- (i) banks, financial entities and insurance companies; - exchange agencies and natural and legal persons authorized by the Central Bank to intervene in the purchase and sale of foreign currency with funds in cash or checks issued in foreign currency or through the use of debit or credit cards or in the transfer of funds within or outside the national territory; - (iii) settlement and clearing agents, trading agents; natural and/or legal persons registered with the CNV acting in the placement of investment funds or other collective investment products authorized by such agency; crowdfunding companies, global investment advisors and the legal persons acting as financial trustees whose trust securities are authorized for public offering by the CNV, and the agents registered by the above mentioned controlling agency that intervene in the placement of negotiable securities issued within the framework of the above mentioned financial trusts; - (iv) government organizations such as the Central Bank, the Federal Public Revenue Administration ("AFIP," as per its acronym in Spanish), the Superintendence of Insurance of the Nation ("SSN," as per its acronym in Spanish), the CNV and the IGJ; and - (v) professionals in the area of economic sciences and notaries public
+- (i) banks, financial entities and insurance companies; - (ii) exchange agencies and natural and legal persons authorized by the Central Bank to intervene in the purchase and sale of foreign currency with funds in cash or checks issued in foreign currency or through the use of debit or credit cards or in the transfer of funds within or outside the national territory; - (iii) settlement and clearing agents, trading agents, rading agent - (iv) government organizations such as the Central Bank, the Federal Public Revenue Administration ("AFIP," as per its acronym in Spanish), the Superintendence of Insurance of the Nation ("SSN," as per its acronym in Spanish), the CNV and the IGJ; and - (v) professionals in the area of economic sciences and notaries public.